robonoff/SEM/README.md

 - **Mean SSIM**: 0.978
 - **Mean Hamming Distance**: 8.34

-## Project Status

-### Completed Features

-- ✅ TIFF to JPEG conversion with quality preservation
-- ✅ Perceptual hash generation with image standardization
-- ✅ Dual-metric matching (Hamming + SSIM)
-- ✅ Automated category labeling (10 classes)
-- ✅ Comprehensive accuracy validation
-- ✅ Visualization tools for quality assessment

-### Repository Notes

-- CSV data files are excluded from version control (see `.gitignore`)
-- Generated data will be stored in `scripts/csv/` when you run the scripts
-- Large binary files (TIFF/JPEG images) are not included in this repository

 ## Performance Tips

 - **Batch Processing**: Use optimized versions for >1000 images
 - **Memory Management**: Process categories separately for large datasets
 - **Storage**: SSD recommended for I/O intensive operations
-- **CPU**: Multi-threading benefits from 4+ cores

 ## Contributing